sree030289/spendy-fresh/APP_REVIEW_RESPONSE_LETTER.md

 All issues have been resolved and the app is now compliant with Apple's guidelines:

-- ✅ Guideline 2.3.3 (iPad Screenshots)
+- ✅ Guideline 2.3.3 (iPad Screenshots) - Proper iPad screenshots uploaded
-- ✅ Guideline 3.1.2 (Terms of Use)
+- ✅ Guideline 3.1.2 (Terms of Use & Subscription Metadata) - Links in App Store Connect AND in-app binary
-- ✅ Guideline 5.1.1(v) (Account Deletion)
+- ✅ Guideline 5.1.1(v) (Account Deletion) - Full in-app deletion implemented
-- ✅ Privacy concerns addressed with detailed explanations
+- ✅ Guideline 2.1 (Privacy - Phone Number & Contacts) - Detailed explanations provided

-We have uploaded a new build (version 1.0, build X) with the account deletion feature fully implemented and tested.
+We have uploaded a new build (version 1.0.0, build 30) with all features fully implemented and tested, including:
+- Account deletion functionality
+- Terms of Use and Privacy Policy links in subscription modal
+- All backend fixes deployed to production

 The app is ready for re-review.

 Thank you for your thorough review process.
 We appreciate your guidance in ensuring our app meets Apple's high standards for user privacy and experience.